sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 - `./backend` - directory to my backend  to search for docker file To see your images, go to your docker icon and check for backendflask

-## Summary of build container image
+## Summary of build backend container image
 Built an image from the dockerfile using docker build .
 Dockerfile contains the follwing:
-- installing base image called python slim buster `FROM pytgon:3.10-slim-buster`
+- installing base image called python for backend slim buster `FROM pytgon:3.10-slim-buster`

 - specify working directory already created `WORKDIR /backend-flask`